makrai/notes/brown2005-fewshot-gpt3.md

     model would be stronger at fine-tuning than GPT-3
 * limits of the pretraining objective
   * current objective weights every token equally
-  * [RRS20] customize prediction to entities of interest
+  * RRS20 customize prediction to entities of interest
-  * [problem with] forcing the desired task into a prediction problem, whereas ultimately, useful language systems might take goal-directed actions rather
+  * problem with forcing the desired task into a prediction problem, whereas ultimately, useful language systems might take goal-directed actions rather
-  * grounding in other domains, such as video or real-world phys [BHT + 20]
+  * grounding in other domains, such as video or real-world phys BHT + 20
-  * augmentation [of self-supervised prediction] with a different approach is
+  * augmentation of self-supervised prediction with a different approach is
-    * learning the objective function from humans [ZSW + 19a],
+    * learning the objective function from humans ZSW + 19a,
     * fine-tuning with reinforcement learning, or adding
-    * additional modalities such as images [CLY+ 19]
+    * additional modalities such as images CLY+ 19
 * poor sample efficiency during pre-training
   * GPT-3 takes test-time sample efficiency closer to that of humans (1/0-shot)
   * might come from grounding in the physical world to provide additional info, or from algorithmic improvements
-* whether few-shot learning actually learns new tasks “from scratch” at infer, or if it recognizes tasks that it has learned during training.
-These
+* whether few-shot learning actually learns new tasks “from scratch” at infer, or if it recognizes tasks that it has learned during training
   * possibilities exist on a spectrum, ranging from
     * demonstrations in the training set that are drawn from exactly the same
     * the same task but in a different format, to